top of page

 Ignoring a worn needle bearing could lead to more costly repairs.
 Think of it as your 4Runner's way of saying, "Hey, I need a little TLC!"
 Replacing the needle bearing is a straightforward task that can save you from future headaches.
 Plus, it's a great excuse to bond with your 4Runner—because who doesn't love a good DIY project?
 So, grab your tools (and maybe some snacks), and give your 4Runner the care it deserves.
 A happy 4Runner makes for a happy driver!

-Video 2 below is a 2016 TRD Pro with 164k miles and does a better job showing the axle removal
+Video above does a better job showing the axle removal